 Take this Coca-Cola campaign, which is shot more like a sponsored, teenaged reality show than a straightforward advertisement.
 Narrowing your market and their interests could potentially help you explore a different topic or medium-style than more traditional approaches.
 The best brand videos subvert expectations.

-Both of these ads operate in very similar fashions.
-They’re edited in a fast-paced, snappy way with a series of mostly busy close ups.
+This Samsung ad is a fast-paced, snappy video with a series of mostly busy close ups.
 Bright colors and a driving beat keeps the message captivating.
-They’re extremely inclusive in their subjects, naturally showing people of all ages, ethnicities, and physical capabilities.
-Both brands use the platform of powerful, motivational text or voiceover throughout the video to influence viewers to “defy” and “dream” without explicitly pushing a specific product.
+This video is extremely inclusive in it’s subjects, naturally showing people of all ages, ethnicities, and physical capabilities.
+Samsung uses the platform of powerful, motivational text throughout the video to influence viewers to “defy” and “dream” without explicitly pushing a specific product.

-Rather, the videos help push the brand as a whole.
-In this sense, anyone watching either video who identifies with the ideas presented will immediately identify with the brand after.
+Rather, the video helps push the brand as a whole.
+In this sense, anyone watching this video who identifies with the ideas presented will immediately identify with the brand after.
 Videos in this style help to inspire and reinforce the potent, lifelong brand loyalty so many other companies strive to recreate.

 Comedy is the great equalizer in media.
 Using humor in your videos allows you to expand on the entertainment value of your marketing campaigns.
 The best brand videos that use humor are instantly re-watchable, making them a valuable commodity in digital spaces.
 What’s more, humor allows for a much more open-ended approach to videos.
-Take the Toyota commercial above.
-It’s a totally original concept.
-There are no celebrities or timely references to keep up with.
-It’s a creative left turn to juxtapose a truck as a bucking bronco in the old west.
+Take the Toyota commercial above featuring Chuck Norris.
+It’s a creative left turn to juxtapose a truck as Chuck Norris himself, and pokes fun at his movies.
 If your creative team has the ability to to tap into humor for your video campaigns, take advantage of what it can do for your brand growth.